 '''

-drbdadm -- --overwrite-data-of-peer primary mysql
+drbdadm primary --force mysql

 '''

 After issuing this command, the initial full synchronization will start.
 You will be able to monitor its progress via /proc/drbd.
 It may take some time depending on the size of the device.
 Wait until it completes.